 ***Update: 12.
 14. 2011

-I'm adding a little more information here about why Anton no longer goes to the Atlanta Progressive Preschool.
+I'm adding a little more information here about why Anton no longer goes to Turning Sun (previously known as The Atlanta Progressive Preschool).

 Read more at the bottom of this article.

 After a long and patient search for a better school for Anton, Doug and I believe we've found the right one.
 Check that.
 We KNOW we have.
 Below is my story and review of the Kingswood School:

 Anton was previously going to The Kingswood School here in our Dunwoody neighborhood, located inside the Kingswood United Methodist Church.
 It was recommended by a neighbor and was conveniently located 2 miles from home.
 Never having been a parent before, I didn't do much searching into researching schools back when he was only 2.
 I assumed because I was a Christian (at least I thought I still was) that he'd be safer and warmer in a church school and I liked the daily trip to the chapel as part of his routine there - liked the idea that he'd be exposed to spirituality.

 Well, now that I'm not a Christian anymore, my notion of spirituality has drastically changed.
 And since I've been in therapy with Debra, an Emotional Intuitive, we've done lots of digging into my past, through my body, to unearth all kinds of notions I had about life that no longer serve me.
 In fact, they've started really hurting me.
 One of those, was my tie to the church.
 NO, it's not a bad place at all.
 Just my idea and deep knowing about God is so much larger than one religion can picture and preach.
 So I left last summer and began healing some pretty deep self-inflicted wounds in the process.
 Yes - I aim to take full responsibility for my life and choices.
 Everything that hurts was initiated by me at some point.
 And NO, I'm not there yet fully.
 Just on my way and trying to trust the process.